 Vaping blankets nation, Bay Area in cloud of concern

-he printer in Dean of Student Life Hillary Freeman’s office works overtime as Freeman stands by, hand outstretched to catch article after article, headline after headline.
+he printer in Dean of Student Life Hillary F.’s office works overtime as Hillary stands by, hand outstretched to catch article after article, headline after headline.
 Each blares the same topic in bold font: the adolescent vaping crisis.

 “This is the last one,” she says, setting down the thick stack of papers with a thud.
 “As you can see, I keep up with [vaping], try to read about it and find out what’s going on—and of course, the news media is talking about it all the time now.”